skibu/LiminalRack/docs/liminalChangelog.md

   - Changed "Tags" to "Types" in Browser window in en.json.
 Seemed bit unfriendly to user CS term for a music device.
 Know your audience!

 - 9/1/25
-  - Srollbar colors and opacity changed so that they are much more visible
+  - Scrollbar colors and opacity changed so that they are much more visible

 - 8/31/25
   - Rewrite of SequentialLayout so that it has additional features